 2. Think of Your First Visit as an Inspection.

 Before signing a lease, make sure you really put it to the test.
 It’s important that your new home meets all of your criteria for function, safety and comfort.

 - Function: You want to make sure that the basic elements of your apartment are in good working order.
 Turn the faucets on in the kitchen and bathrooms to make sure you have clear, running water, good pressure and no banging in the pipes.
 Open and close the windows and make sure there are screens, especially if you have pets.
 Sometimes windows get painted shut, are not made to open, or are just plain hard to open—all potential problems.
 Open the closets, doors and cabinets in all rooms to make sure you will have ample storage space and that there are no lurking critters.
-Check the appliances in the kitchen to make sure they are up to your standards – if you are a gourmet cook you will hate an electric stove-top but might be able to negotiate an upgrade.
+Check the appliances in the kitchen to make sure they are up to your standards.
 Some apartments do not come with a refrigerator so it’s an added cost if you are required to furnish your own.

 3. Document Any Existing Damage Prior to Moving In.

-Once the landlord has given you the option to rent the apartment, make sure to document any pre-existing damage prior to signing the lease.
-If there is anything that the landlord did not agree to fix from your initial visit inspection such as stained carpeting, broken blinds, missing tiles in the shower, or whatever it is, make sure this damage is documented in your lease as pre-existing.
+Once the landlord has given you the option to rent the apartment, make sure to document any pre-existing damage before signing a lease.
+If there is anything that the landlord did not agree to fix from your initial visit inspection such as stained carpeting, broken blinds or missing tiles in the shower, make sure this damage is documented in your lease as pre-existing.
 By documenting such damage, you are protecting yourself from potential charges to your security deposit for which you are not responsible.

 4. Know What’s Included.